oracle/weblogic-monitoring-exporter/README.md

 [![Build Status](https://travis-ci.org/oracle/weblogic-monitoring-exporter.svg?branch=master)](https://travis-ci.org/oracle/weblogic-monitoring-exporter)

 The WebLogic Monitoring Exporter is a [Prometheus](http://prometheus.io)-compatible exporter of metrics from WebLogic Server (WLS) instances, which it obtains by using the [WLS RESTful Management API](https://docs.oracle.com/middleware/12213/wls/WLRUR/overview.htm#WLRUR111), available in version 12.2.1 or later.
 Metrics are selected using a [YAML configuration file](#Configuration).

 The exporter is available in two forms:
  - A [web application](#web-application) that you deploy to the server from which metrics are to be extracted.
  You may include a configuration file directly in the WAR file, and you may temporarily modify the configuration in a running system by using a web form.
 If a [coordination configurator](config_coordinator/README.md) is running and configured, that temporary configuration will be sent to all servers configured to use it.

  - A [separate process](#sidecar) that is run alongside a server instance.
 You supply the configuration to such a process with a PUT command, as described below.
 [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) versions 3.2 and later have special support for the exporter in this form.
+For more information, see [Use the Monitoring Exporter with WebLogic Kubernetes Operator](#use-the-monitoring-exporter-with-weblogic-kubernetes-operator).

 ## Configuration
 Here is an example `yaml` file configuration: